stolostron/rhacm-docs/governance/policy_overview.md

   - An `annotations` parameter is used to specify a set of security details that describes the set of standards the policy is trying to validate.
 View the following descriptions of the security policy annotations:
       * `policy.mcm.ibm.com/standards` - The name or names of security standards the policy is related to.
 For example, National Institute of Standards and Technology (NIST) and Payment Card Industry (PCI).
-      * `policy.mcm.ibm.com/categories` - A security control category represents the presence of specific requirements for one or more standards.
+      * `policy.mcm.ibm.com/categories` - A security control category represent specific requirements for one or more standards.
 For example, a System and Information Integrity category might indicate that your policy contains a data transfer protocol to protect personal information, as required by the HIPAA and PCI standards.
       * `policy.mcm.ibm.com/controls` -  The name of the security control that is being checked.
 For example, Center of Internet Security (CIS) and certificate policy controller.

         **Notes**: